About Pinakes

 Using This Data

-If you use data from this site in published research, whether citation counts, publication trends, network analyses, or other findings derived from the index, I would appreciate an acknowledgment of the source.
+If you use data from this site in published research — whether citation counts, publication trends, network analyses, or other findings derived from the index — I would appreciate an acknowledgment of the source.
 A citation along these lines would be appropriate:

 Lewis, Justin A. Pinakes: Rhetoric & Composition Current Scholarship. pinakes.xyz, 2025–present.

 I want to be candid about what this project is and is not.
 Pinakes is a personal scholarly tool that I have shared publicly.
 It is not peer-reviewed infrastructure, and the data comes from CrossRef and RSS feeds with all the coverage gaps and limitations that entails.
 Detailed notes on which journals contribute citation data appear on the Citations and Most Cited pages.
+A full breakdown of which journals and publishers are fully indexed, partially indexed, or missing entirely — and why — is available on the Index Coverage page.

 I would encourage users to approach the data here with the same critical eye they bring to any source.